 Landon Storrs specializes in twentieth-century U.S. social and political history, particularly in the history of women, social movements, and public policy.
-Her most recent book, The Second Red Scare and the Unmaking of the New Deal Left was published by Princeton University Press in 2012.
-Based on newly declassified government records and freshly unearthed private papers, Second Red Scare demonstrates that the federal employee loyalty program--created in the 1940s in response to fears that Communists were infiltrating the U.S. government— had a much broader policy impact than has been understood.
-The loyalty program not only destroyed or distorted the careers of many noncommunist officials, it prohibited discussion of social democratic policy ideas in government circles--narrowing the scope of American political discourse to this day.
-The book also documents the antifeminism of the Old Right, showing that how conservatives exploited popular hostility to female government officials in order to discredit left-liberal policies.
+Her most recent book, The Second Red Scare and the Unmaking of the New Deal Left, was published by Princeton University Press in 2012.
+Based on newly declassified government records and freshly unearthed private papers, Second Red Scare demonstrates that the federal employee loyalty program—created in the 1940s in response to fears that Communists were infiltrating the U.S. government—had a much broader policy impact than has been understood.
+The loyalty program not only destroyed or distorted the careers of many noncommunist officials, it prohibited discussion of social democratic policy ideas in government circles—narrowing the scope of American political discourse to this day.
+The book also documents the antifeminism of the Old Right, showing how conservatives exploited popular hostility to female government officials in order to discredit left-liberal policies.

 Storrs’s first book, Civilizing Capitalism: The National Consumers' League, Women's Activism, and Labor Standards in the New Deal Era, analyzed female reformers' campaign for state and national wage-hour laws during the Great Depression, when industry migration toward low-cost labor in the U.S. South was driving down wages nationwide.
 Storrs’s articles have appeared in numerous anthologies and journals, including the Journal of American History, Feminist Studies, the Journal of Women’s History, and the Journal of Policy History.